-With your students familiar with tiered language, it’s time to get deep and creative!
+With your learners familiar with tiered language, it’s time to get deep and creative!

 As Beck and McKeown explain in the above study, language learning is most effective when moved beyond basic definitional accuracy.
 To do this, students must see words in various contexts and think about vocabulary in different ways.
 This is why Making Metaphors – an exercise developed by Dr Robert Marzano – is one of the most fun and effective formative assessment strategies, when it comes to literacy improvement.

 While the task itself is challenging, the concept is simple.
 All you have to do is highlight three Tier 2 words used by your learners, asking them to devise metaphors that characterise each term.
 To help, provide them with a basic template, which could look something like this: ____________ is/are ____________ because _____________.

 Using this template, a Tier 2 word like ‘tempestuous’ could be metaphorically described as an angry sea.
 This is because the sea’s ‘anger’ captures the word’s meaning of strong emotion, while the image of an angry sea is evocative of how it can describe stormy weather.
 By moving beyond direct definitions, you can offer students a creative way of independently and actively processing the different concepts and connotations behind language.